 Stacey Cohen, MS Ed, with an Advanced Certificate in School Psychology is our Creative Arts Director.
 She is Emma’s Place’s creative art’s therapist, designing our fundraising materials, Newsletters, volunteer trainings and community workshops.
 She is a graduate of Brooklyn College where she earned a B.S. in Psychology, a Masters in Education, and an Advanced Certificate in School Psychology.
 She has worked as a school psychologist in the New York City Public School System in both elementary and junior high schools, and has provided grief counseling to students.
 Ms. Cohen has volunteered for Hospice in Staten Island where she created and facilitated a children’s bereavement group in 2007, and also designed and conducted one-day bereavement workshops for children.
 At these groups and workshops she utilized art therapy activities which she developed.
 In addition, Ms. Cohen has also provided a portion of the bereavement training for new volunteers at Hospice and other local arts and activity programs.
 Currently, she is employed by the NYC Human Resources Administration as an Employee Initiatives Coordinator.

 Christina McCarthy, B.A. is our Intake Coordinator, tween and teen group co-facilitator.
-She also provides individual counseling and is one of our intake liaisons with local schools in the community.
+She also provides individual counseling for our initial Immediate Individual Crisis Counseling and is one of our intake liaisons with local schools in the community.
 Christina received her BA in Psychology from the College of Staten Island and is finishing up her Master’s of Social Work Degree at Rutgers University of Social Work (2022).
 She has supported individuals of all ages, working as an outpatient therapist co-facilitating counseling groups, individual counseling, coordinating treatment planning and assessments.
 She has been a Reminiscence Coordinator, and Assistant Director for the Department for People with Disabilities, an Activities and Life Enrichment Manager and a Community Habilitation Assistant.
 Christina has several training certificates in Nursing, AMAP and Mental Health First Aid for youth.
 She is passionate about providing compassion and empathy to individuals and families to help guide them through the difficult process of grief, loss and trauma.
 She is privileged to be able to work with the children and families of Emma’s Place.